 Centre for Research into the Organization of Work and Consumption (CROWC)

 CROWC was established to research more sustainable ways of organizing work and consumption.
-Both need to be considered together if we want a future that is:
+The centre has more than 50 members, from established professors to doctoral students and visiting fellows, all dedicated to research that can help us realise a future that is:

 Work and consumption are two sides of the same coin, but too often they are treated as though they were separate functions.
 In most business curricula, consumption is covered in modules on marketing and consumer behaviour, and is not considered in relation to organizational behaviour, employment relations, or the sociology of work.